zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

 [APZ 10.5] (# apz10.5) # apz10.5 .ref .apz} "Due to anomaly
 Does not behave.
-"Does not behave abnormally due to heterogeneous bodies Vachi does not behave erratically due to karma.
+"Does not behave abnormally due to heterogeneous bodies Vachi does not behave erratically due to kamma.
 Heterogeneous due to heterogeneous motives Does not behave.
 Does not behave heterogeneously due to heterogeneous desires.
 Congratulations Life is life in "the wise say life is short"
 Existence is dependence, existence, life is the control of the senses, again facts